US pours cold water on German plan for Syria

 The Turkish defence minister, Hulusi Akar, also said he was "very open" to it and German foreign minister Heiko Maas is to visit Ankara on Saturday.

-But even if Nato states agreed to go ahead, Russia has little incentive to give back the strategic position it has won on Turkey and Nato's southern flank.
+But even if Nato states agreed to go ahead, Russia has little incentive to give back the strategic position it has taken up on Turkey and Nato's southern flank.

 There would need to be "a process in the UN" to create a legal mandate for any international mission, Stoltenberg noted on Thursday.